electronf99/eric-LCD-BT-thingy/README.md

 ## Threaded Collector

-Other stuff like this I have uses a threaded collector in the python on the PC to collect data in the background (eg from a router) and have the main code retrieve it's values from there.
+For other stuff like this I have usds a threaded collector in the PC python code collect data in the background (eg from a router) and have the main code retrieve it's values from collector.